 THE ASSOCIATED PRESS

-The civil rights probe would follow others recently in Baltimore and Ferguson, Missouri, and come as the police department and Mayor Rahm Emanuel are under intense scrutiny over their handling of the October 2014 death of 17-year-old Laquan McDonald.
+The civil-rights investigation follows recent ones in Baltimore and Ferguson, Missouri, and comes as the police department and Mayor Rahm Emanuel are under intense scrutiny over their handling of the October 2014 death of McDonald.
 Officer Jason Van Dyke was charged with first-degree murder Nov.
 24, more than a year after the killing and just hours before the release of police dashboard camera footage showing the officer shooting the teenager.

-The video shows McDonald veering away from officers on a four-lane street when Van Dyke, seconds after exiting his squad car, opens fire from close range.
-The officer continues shooting after McDonald crumples to the ground and is barely moving.
-The video does not include sound, which authorities have not explained.
+Alvarez has been criticized for not filing charges earlier in the McDonald case, in which the video shows the teen veering away from officers on a street when Van Dyke, seconds after exiting his squad car, opens fire from close range.
+The officer continues shooting after McDonald crumples to the ground.

 The Chicago City Council signed off on a $5 million settlement with McDonald’s family even before the family filed a lawsuit, and city officials fought in court for months to keep the video from being released publicly.
-The city’s early efforts to suppress its release coincided with Emanuel’s re-election campaign, when the mayor was seeking African-American votes in a tight race.
+The city’s early efforts to suppress the footage coincided with Emanuel’s re-election campaign, when the mayor was seeking African-American votes in a tight race.

-Since the release of the video, Emanuel forced Police Superintendent Garry McCarthy to resign and formed a task force to examine the department.
-But the calls for the mayor to resign _ something he said he won’t do _ have grown louder from protesters in the city, including more than 200 people who shouted that he step down during a Sunday afternoon march.
-Protesters counted to 16 in reference to the shots fired, a number that has taken on a symbolic significance since the demonstrations began.
+Since the release of the McDonald video, Emanuel forced Police Superintendent Garry McCarthy to resign and formed a task force to examine the police department.
+But protesters’ calls for the mayor to resign _ something he said he won’t do _ have grown louder.